census-instrumentation/opencensus-node/examples/stats/web_client_monitoring/README.md

-# Monitoring Web Metrics with OpenCenus and Stackdriver
+# Monitoring Web Metrics with OpenCensus and Stackdriver
 This example demonstrates instrumentation of browser code in a web application for monitoring web metrics with a JavaScript module.
 See the schematic diagram below for a graphical description.